 Please call 2-1-1 or visit 211info.org if you are in need of assistance.

-The Community Action Program allocates more than two-million dollars annually to community nonprofit organizations to provide an array of services to homeless and low-income individuals and families in Clark County.
-Examples of funded services include emergency shelter, energy assistance, homeless prevention through rent or mortgage assistance and case management, access to services, and programs for food, employment, and/or legal assistance for non-criminal matters.
+The Community Action Program allocates more than $2 million annually to community nonprofit organizations to provide an array of services to homeless and low-income individuals and families in Clark County.
+Examples of funded services include emergency shelter, energy assistance, homeless prevention through rent or mortgage assistance and case management, and access to services and programs for food, employment, and legal assistance for non-criminal matters.

 |Services are available on Tuesdays from 11:00 a.m. to noon.
 No appointment necessary.
 View available services and locations.
 (PDF)|

 |WIN211 app now available for iPhone and Android|

 |Get connected to resources on your smart phone.
 Dowload the app at Google Play or iTunes.|

 Clark County does not provide direct rental assistance.
 If you are in need of assistance, contact the Housing Solutions Center hotline at (360) 695-9677.